SAFETECHio/SafeKey_Testing/README.md

 # SafeKey Testing tools
-most of these features are going to be included in further releases of SafeKey Desktop.
+Most of these features are going to be included in further releases of SafeKey Desktop.

 # SafeKey Tool installation